Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 ### Simple Example

-In this example, since the `tuple` representation is used and the only values are the discriminants, the variants will be encoded as an atom.
+In this example, since the `atom` representation, the variants will be encoded as an integer.
 Discriminants default to the `isize` type and the first value is `0`.
 Subsequent values are incremented by `1` by default.

 ```rust